 There are mainly four types of the shift left approach i.e. there are four ways using which shift left testing can be incorporated in the project lifecycle:

-- Traditional Shift Left Testing – In this approach, instead of system and acceptance level testing, the testing focus is on the unit testing and integration testing; in other words, we can say that the focus moves lower down on the right side of the V – model and thus shifting left.
+In this approach, instead of system and acceptance level testing, the testing focus is on unit testing and integration testing.
+In other words, we can say that the focus moves lower down on the right side of the V – model and thus shifting left.

-- Model-based Shift Left Testing – In this approach, the testing begins at the very initial phases i.e. requirements and design phases rather than waiting for the development phase to start.
-The idea is to find defects in these initial phases and solve them as early as possible before the development phase starts.
+In this approach, the testing begins at the very initial phases i.e. requirements and design phases rather than waiting for the development phase to start.
+The idea is to find defects in these initial phases.
+At the same time solve them as early as possible before the development phase starts.

-Now, let’s look at shift right testing approach.
+Now, let’s look at the shift right testing approach.